TNRIS/api.tnris.org/README.md

 3. Install python dependencies:
    * `cd ~/data.tnris.org/src`
    * `pip install -r requirements.txt`

-You will need to use your configured AWS CLI when working locally to manage the django static files.
-If not already set up, you will need to install the AWS CLI and configure it with an access key and secret key.
+4. Copy set-env-secrets-example.sh and rename it set-env-secrets.sh; paste the data.tnris.org RDS pw into the file. * This file is not tracked in version control.

-## Develop
+5. Source the set-env-secrets.sh in your virtual environtment using command `source /src/to/your/file.sh`
 1. Set up a local development db instance or use [local port forwarding](https://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) to connect to a remote db instance
 1. `cd ~/data.tnris.org/src/data-hub`
 1. Configure ~/data.tnris.org/src/data-hub/dev_settings.py to point at your dev db
 1. run `python manage.py runserver --settings=data-hub.dev_settings` to run the app locally, it will be available at `localhost:8000`

 ## Deployment Prep